metaleap/zentient/zdbg-vsc/proto/readme.md

 	// This value determines the location (in the CompletionsRequest's 'text' attribute) where the completion text is added.
 	// If missing the text is added at the location specified by the CompletionsRequest's 'column' attribute.
 	Start int `json:"start,omitempty"`

+	// This value determines how many characters are overwritten by the completion text.
+	// If missing the value 0 is assumed which results in the completion text being inserted.
+	Length int `json:"length,omitempty"`

+	// The label of this completion item.
+By default this is also the text that is inserted when selecting this completion.
+	Label string `json:"label"`
 } // struct CompletionItem

 ```